lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Some nearby dweeb erections throbbed sinfully at the mention of 'tit'.

-"Yer, if he carries on like that he's going to overcook his own pita bread head," said Lucy.
+"Yer, if he carries on like that he's going to overcook his own pitta bread head," said Lucy.

 So - perhaps for the first time in a Lucy Handbaghead story - a fight seemed like it *wasn't* going to break out.